Surround yourself with tradition. Surround yourself with UW-La Crosse.

 This course examines United States history from the period of the revolution to the present.
 It focuses on the development and reform of American politics, the evolution of American society and culture, and the place of the United States in the world.
 Offered Annually.

 An historical survey of the civilizations of West Asia, North Africa, and Europe from the advent of urbanization in 4000 BC to the beginning of the Renaissance (ca. 1300 AD).
 Topics discussed will be the nature and status of women, ethnic and religious minorities, the importance of geography and technology.
 Special emphasis will be placed on studying historical themes that have survived to the present day.
 Offered Spring.

 Survey of Modern Europe

-This course will consider the forces of nationalism, liberalism, imperialism, and totalitaranism, as well as Europe’s interaction with non-western cultures, the two world wars and the Cold War.
+This course will consider the forces of nationalism, liberalism, imperialism, and totalitaranism, as well as Europe's interaction with non-western cultures, the two world wars and the Cold War.
 Upon completion of the course, the students will be able to place this period of European history within the context of global history.
-Offered Annually.
+Offered Alternate Years.

 HIS 250 Cr.3

 This course will introduce students to various aspects of Asian history with special focus on the Modern period (post-1800).
 In particular, it will compare the political, social and economic structures as well as the religious/philosophical underpinnings of Asian countries, including China, Japan, Korea, Vietnam, India and Indonesia.
 Offered Fall - Odd Numbered Years.